michael-rowe/ai-in-hpe/definitions.md

 # Definitions of Terms

+[This](https://circls.org/educatorcircls/ai-glossary) may be a useful starting point.

-Question: What are the terms of engagement in this course?
+Question: What are the terms of engagement in this resource?

 - Algorithm:
 - Application programming interface (API):